justinrgarrard/world-of-naevis.net/docs/gear/alchemics/substances.md

 >
 > *Substance, common*
 >
 > This acid is identical to a _vial of acid_, but possesses additional properties.
+>
-When applied to non-magical metals, up to one cubic foot of metal can be dissolved with a quiet hissing noise over the course of one minute.
-The acid is corrosive to stone and wood to a lesser extent.
-It can be used to remove *Alchemical Glue* once hardened.
+> * When applied to non-magical metals, up to one cubic foot of metal can be dissolved with a quiet hissing noise over the course of one minute.
+> * When applied to hardened *Alchemic Glue*, the glue dissolves instantly.
+> * When used to attack, the target takes additional damage equal to the user's Intelligence modifier (minimum 0).

 {: .mundane-item}